 Mark McKillop is a barrister at the Victorian Bar.
-For his Victorian Bar website profile and contact details, click here.
+For his Victorian Bar website profile and contact details, including a list of recent cases, click here.

 Mark accepts briefs in all commercial matters, particularly in insolvency, banking, corporations, property and taxation litigation.

-Before coming to the bar in 2008, Mark was a Senior Associate at Minter Ellison in its commercial disputes group practising principally in insolvency, banking and commercial matters.
+Before coming to the bar, Mark was a Senior Associate at Minter Ellison in its commercial disputes group practising principally in insolvency, banking and commercial matters.
 Whilst at Minter Ellison, as a secondee, he managed the NSW and ACT legal group of the National Australia Bank in 2005, advising the Bank’s recoveries and workouts team.
-In 2007 he was seconded on a part-time basis to Primelife, a major retirement village provider, resolving its exposure to a series of insolvent managed investment schemes.
+In 2007 he was seconded on a part time basis to a major retirement village provider, resolving its exposure to a series of insolvent managed investment schemes.

-Mark is an active member of the Insolvency Practitioners Association and is the immediate past President of the Insolvency Practitioners Association Melbourne CBD forum.
+Mark has been a member of ARITA and is a former President of the Insolvency Practitioners Association Melbourne CBD forum.

-As well as appearing in matters, Mark regularly accepts briefs to advise including direct briefs from insolvency practitioners and others.
+Mark accepts direct briefs from insolvency practitioners and others in appropriate cases.

 Mark is also experienced in industrial matters.